MRtrix3/mrtrix3/docs/reference/commands/fixelcfestats.rst

 -  **-nonstationarity** perform non-stationarity correction

--  **-skew value** specify the skew parameter for empirical statistic calculation (default for this command is 0.5)
+-  **-skew_nonstationarity value** specify the skew parameter for empirical statistic calculation (default for this command is 1)

 -  **-nshuffles_nonstationarity number** the number of shuffles to use when precomputing the empirical statistic image for non-stationarity correction (default: 5000)

 -  **-permutations_nonstationarity file** manually define the permutations (relabelling) for computing the emprical statistics for non-stationarity correction.
 The input should be a text file defining a m x n matrix, where each relabelling is defined as a column vector of size m, and the number of columns, n, defines the number of permutations.
 Can be generated with the palm_quickperms function in PALM (http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/PALM) Overrides the -nshuffles_nonstationarity option.

 -  **-signflips_nonstationarity file** manually define the signflips for computing the empirical statistics for non-stationarity correction

--  **-fast_nonstationarity** perform a fast non-stationarity correction that does not require permutations

 Parameters for the Connectivity-based Fixel Enhancement algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^